 On the 27th of April, 2017 INEC commenced the CVR exercise as envisaged in the Electoral Act (2010 as amended).
 In November 2017, 10 additional Continuous Voter Registration (CVR) centres for each of the 36 states of the federation and the Federal Capital Territory (FCT) were approved.
 This is in addition to the INEC LGA offices nationwide earmarked for the exercise.

-INEC is deploying additional Direct Data Capturing (DDC) machines to decentralize the ongoing continuous voters’ registration and ease the process by moving across different locations in the states.
-Find your LGA and dates for the DDC movement –
+INEC is deploying additional Direct Data Capturing (DDC) machines to decentralize the ongoing continuous voters’ registration and ease the process by moving across different locations in Ogun State and Lagos State.

 Why Should You Register?